New Technology Leads to Earlier Diagnosis

 Optomap Retinal Imaging is utilized diagnostically at Lifetime Eye Care for all patients as we attempt early detection which may mean early intervention.
 It may also mean starting patients sooner on vitamin therapy in hopes of preventing the decline to advanced Macular Degeneration.
 It may also mean more frequent monitoring for patients found to have Diabetic Retinopathy or Macular Degeneration by these new diagnostic measures.
 Ultimately, these new techniques and equipment will hopefully help our patients maintain better vision and a better quality of life as they age.

 Optical coherence tomography (OCT) is a non-invasive imaging test that uses light waves to take cross-section pictures of your retina, the light-sensitive tissue lining the back of the eye.

 With OCT, each of the retina’s distinctive layers can be seen, allowing Drs.
-Duzan and Esarey to map and measure their thickness.
+Duzan, Hennig, and Esarey to map and measure their thickness.
 These measurements help with diagnosis and provide treatment guidance for glaucoma and retinal diseases, such as age-related macular degeneration and diabetic eye disease.

 Ever wonder why contact lenses are considered medical devices or why eye doctors request to see contact lens wearers at least every year?
 The truth is, placing a contact lens on the surface of the eye does not always come without consequences.
 One such complication involves changes to the eye itself at a cellular level.
 Specular microscopy allows our doctors to look for microscopic changes in the cornea (the clear windshield on the front of the eye) that can be induced by contact lens wear.
 Some of these changes, if left unchecked, can result in permanent vision loss.
 This simple, non-invasive scan is run on every contact lens wearer that walks through our doors each year to monitor for changes in eye health related to contact lens wear, and it takes less than one minute!